Top 10 Best B Movies of All Time

 The Evil Dead series, starring Bruce Campbell (an undisputed B-movie master) as Ash, the one-handed chainsaw and shotgun-welding hero has become synonymous with the phrase "cult classic".
 As the heroic Ash battles the wretched "Deadites", he must simultaneously rescue damsels in distress and deliver some of the most famous lines in B-movie history.

-"What would you do if you got sucked back in time by the Book of the Dead and had to fight your evil doppleganger?
-Our protagonist Ash decideds to fight! " - Magnolia
+"What would you do if you got sucked back in time by the Book of the Dead and had to fight your evil doppelganger?
+Our protagonist Ash decides to fight!"

 Words fail me.
 It's just so far out there but fun to watch at the same time.